 CRIS Radio serves people who are blind or unable to read due to other disabilities by broadcasting news and information published in 70 newspapers and magazines (50 general interest and 20 children's magazines) that folks need to stay connected.
-CRIS operates with the dedication of 300 volunteers at four regional studios and our broadcast center in Windsor, Conn.
+CRIS operates with the dedication of 300 volunteers at five regional studios and our broadcast center in Windsor, Conn.

 CRISKids™ and CRISKids™ for Schools provides instant access to audio versions of award-winning children's magazines and classroom print materials, all featuring human narration.

 Children who are blind or unable to read due to other visual, learning, physical, intellectual or emotional disabilities are eligible for CRISKids’ service.
 CRISKids Audio Library includes more than 700 titles of children’s magazines and classroom materials.

 CRIS Radio streams its programs directly to hospitals, assisted living facilities and senior centers, either through their in-house systems or through Internet radios.
 Four programs available for streaming are: CRIS Radio (general interest); CRISKids (pre-kindergarten to grade 5); CRISKids (secondary school age-level); and CRIS en Español.

 For more information about CRIS Streaming, please call for more information at 850-527-8000.